Participation in College Governance

 Student activities at RCC are an important part of the total college experience, providing a variety of educational, cultural and social activities for the entire college community.
 Student attendance and participation is encouraged for workshops, speakers, concerts, plays, and other events.

 The Office of Student Development assists students and faculty in the planning of events, and in developing new student organizations.
-Every student organization is subject to recommendation by the Student Affairs Committee and the approval of the dean of student development before it can be chartered and recognized as an official College activity.
+Every student organization is subject to recommendation by the Student Affairs Committee and the approval of the dean of student development before it is recognized as an official College activity.
 All student activities funds are recommended for distribution through this committee.
 Each organization’s membership is open to all members of the student body unless otherwise stated.

 Activity Planning Procedures

 Student activity planning procedures and forms are available from the office of the dean of student development.
 The dean must approve all RCC student activities.
 Groups wishing to host activities must submit an Activity Request Form to the dean of student development at least two weeks prior to the activity.
 The Student Activities Office can help with the planning and publicizing of the activity.
 The use of College facilities is granted to recognized organizations with the understanding that reasonable conditions may be imposed to regulate the time used and the appropriateness of the space, and to insure proper maintenance and security.
 RCC maintains alcohol-free and smoke-free campuses.

 Student clubs may sponsor activities that take place off campus, such as field trips, participation in conferences, etc. All participants in off-campus activities must complete the Assumption of Risk form prior to the trip, and are reminded that all college policies and guidelines are in effect for the duration of the activity.

 Student Activities Fund